 Olive is upset when she learns that a classmate can’t afford the fees for a class field trip.
 Her aunt suggests that Olive organize a protest.
 She does research at the library and ends up doing a petition and a sit-in.
-Unfortunately, no one else seems to care so Olive spontaneously runs for student counsel — which offends her friends — but she learns about other big issues students face that should be changed and works hard to make a difference.
+Unfortunately, no one else seems to care so Olive spontaneously runs for student council — which offends her friends — but she learns about other big issues students face that should be changed and works hard to make a difference.
 Readers will see that one girl CAN make a difference!
 Engaging, inspiring, and perfect for the world right now.

 I learned so much from this informative graphic novel about the life of Gandhi.
 From a childhood in India, he went to England to study law, later living in South Africa where he fought for the rights of Indians, then he returned back to India where he advocated for Indian freedom from British rule through peaceful protests.

 Girl Activist: Winning Strategies from Women Who’ve Made a Difference by Louisa Kamps, Susanna Daniel & Michelle Wildgen, illustrated by Georgia Rucker (ages 9 – 12)

 Harry Potter fans know Emma Watson as Hermione but do they know that she’s a leader for women’s rights?
 This book by the same publishers as the inspiring Girl CEO book, shares short biographies about women who have taken a stand for an injustice of some kind; injustices like the conditions of migrant farmworkers (Dolores Huerta) or forced marriages of young girls (Sonita Alizadeh) or polluted, toxic tap water (LeeAnne Walters).
 These 40 inspirational women demonstrate how one individual can change things for the better because they care.